-- In conjunction with the interpretation contractor, employees are trained on using equipment needed for over the phone interpretation services. - In conjunction with its interpretation contractor, employees are trained (and retrained as needed) on working with interpreters. - OATH's Administrative Judicial Training Institute (AJI) provides training on cultural competency, diversity and cultural sensitivity.
+- In conjunction with the interpretation contractor, employees are trained on using equipment needed for over the phone interpretation services. - In conjunction with its interpretation contractor, employees are trained (and retrained as needed) on working with interpreters and on accessing and using the services. - OATH's Administrative Judicial Training Institute (AJI) provides training on cultural competency, diversity and cultural sensitivity. - All OATH staff receive training on when interpreters should be used.